 - Month

-If you remove all the widgets from the Jetpack Search Sidebar widget area, the right sidebar will disappear from the search results overlay and your results will span the full width of the overlay.
+If you remove all the widgets from the Jetpack Search Sidebar widget area, all the filter options will disappear from the right sidebar of the search results overlay.

-The Jetpack Search overlay should get triggered by almost any search box that is on your site’s pages.
+The Jetpack Search overlay should be triggered by almost any search box on your site’s pages that is added by your theme.

 <a class="header__search-btn jetpack-search-filter__link" href="#">